Quantitative-Finance-Lab/Floating-Population/README.md

-Figure 1 illustrates the visualization results, presenting a plot where housing prices are shown as height and commuting population is represented by color—darker blue shades indicate lower values, while brighter colors represent higher values.
+Figure 1 illustrates the visualization results, presenting a 3D plot where housing prices are depicted as vertical bars, and commuting population is represented by a gradient of colors.
+The height of each bar corresponds to the relative housing price level, with taller bars indicating higher prices.
+Meanwhile, the color gradient conveys commuting population density, transitioning from darker blue for lower densities to brighter shades for higher densities, allowing for a comprehensive view of both variables and their spatial relationship across districts.

 <p align="center">